This article was first published on 4 September 2018 and updated with tightened work pass requirements announced by the Ministry of Manpower.

 Work Permits allows semi-skilled foreign workers from a pre-approved list of countries to work in certain labour-intensive sectors, namely construction, marine shipyard, manufacturing, or the service sector.
 Individual sectors have specific criteria for granting of work permits.

-When granted, Work Permits are valid for up to 2 years, which is renewable.
+When granted, Work Permits are valid for up to 2 years, which is renewable, though there are maximum periods of employment as well as age limits.
 There is no minimum qualifying salary needed, though Work Permit holders are not able to apply for passes for their family members.

 To apply for a Work Permit, an employer or appointed employment agent can apply for the permit from the Ministry of Manpower.

 The S Pass allows mid-level skilled staff of all nationalities with relevant qualifications and work experience to work in Singapore.
-Prospective S Pass holders will need to have a degree or diploma, or specialised technical certificates, have multiple years of experience, and be offered a job that pays at least $2,200 a month.
+Prospective S Pass holders will need to have a degree or diploma, or specialised technical certificates, have multiple years of experience, and be offered a job that pays at least $2,400 a month (from 1 January 2020).

 There is a monthly levy of either $330 or $650 that employers need to pay, depending on how many foreign nationals are working at the company.
-Companies are also limited by a quota that caps the number of S Pass holders at 15% of the company’s total workforce in the services sector or 20% in all other sectors.
+Companies are also limited by a quota that caps the number of S Pass holders at 13% of the company’s total workforce in the services sector or 20% in all other sectors (construction, marine shipyard, and process).

 Once employers successfully apply for a S Pass, it is valid for up to 2 years and it renewable.
 S Pass holders are able to apply for passes for their family members.